wp-plugins/wp-embed-facebook/readme.txt

 === WP Embed Facebook ===
 Contributors: poxtron
 Donate link: http://www.saliuitl.org/en/wp-embed-facebook
-Tags: facebook, embed, open graph, fbsdk
-Requires at least: 3.0.1
+Tags: facebook, embed, open graph, fbsdk, Facebook events, Requires at least: 3.0.1
 Tested up to: 3.8.1
 Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed a Facebook page, post, event, photo or profile to a wp post or page.
+Embed a Facebook page, post, event, photo or profile to any WP post or page.

 == Description ==

-This plugin embeds public the content of a facebook page directly into a wordpress post.
+This plugin embeds public the content of a Facebook page directly into a wordpress post.

 =Supported Embeds=
-*Public Posts
+* Public Posts
-*Public Photos
+* Public Photos
-*Public Events
+* Public Events
-*Fan pages
+* Fan pages
-*Community pages
+* Community pages
-*Public Profiles
+* Public Profiles

 =Requirements=
-*Facebook App id and secret
+* Facebook App id and secret

 =Options= (in Settings > Embed Facebook)
-*Change embed width
+* Change embed width
-*Show like buttons on embedded Facebook pages and photos
+* Show like buttons on embedded Facebook pages and photos

 =How tu use it=
 Put on a single and separate line the Facebook link.